 When a child is young, a key estate planning decision parents often make is to determine a guardian.
 If your child is now an adult, however, a guardian may no longer be relevant, but new considerations arise: Is your child married?
 Is your child financially responsible?
 Are you leaving assets to your children in a trust?
 Have your children had children of their own?

 Many trusts are designed to distribute assets to children at certain ages, e.g., one-third at age 25, one-half of the remaining assets at age 30, and the remaining balance at age 35.
-In this example, if a child is now age 27, he or she will have received one-third of the inherited amount outright and free of trust.
-This can present a host of problems for some families.
-For example, if the amount is large enough, a child may lose the incentive to work.
-Further, if the child is married, an inheritance can easily be commingled with the spouse’s assets, subjecting the distributed trust assets to equitable distribution upon a divorce.
+If a child is now above one or more of these ages, he or she will receive distribution of part of all of the trust assets outright and free of trust upon the last death of you and your spouse.
+Now that your child is older, you may feel differently about their ability to handle a large inheritance; for example, you may feel that large sums might not be spent in the most prudent manner if they are free of restrictions.
+Further, if the child is married, an inheritance can easily be commingled with the spouse's assets, possibly subjecting the distributed trust assets to equitable distribution upon a divorce.
 An inheritance free of trust will also be subject to any existing or future creditor claims.
-Additionally, large sums might not be spent in the most prudent manner if they are free of restrictions.
-And, finally, any assets that ultimately pass outright to children will become part of that child’s taxable estate.
-If the inheritance is large enough, this may result in estate taxes when the child dies that could have been avoided with better planning.
+These are some of the factors you may wish to consider when reviewing your estate plan to determine if it still meets your needs.

 Furthermore, in many cases, outdated estate plans are simply not consistent with current wishes or circumstances.
 For example, it is possible that one child within a family has been financially successful while another has not.
 When an estate plan is initially created, an equal amount of inheritance among children may have been the goal, but that may have changed over time.
 Also, in some cases, beneficiaries named on retirement accounts and life insurance policies may not be in line with the trusts created for children under a will or revocable trust.
 It is vital to revisit all the ways assets are being left to children, given their current age and maturity, to make sure the plan still matches the current intent.